oftenzhan/OftenDeck/installation_guide.md

 To mount your ext4 partition on /mnt/Backup and ensure it auto-mounts at boot, follow these steps:

 1. Identify the Partition
-Use the lsblk or blkid command to identify your partition (assuming it's something like /dev/sda1 or /dev/mmcblk0p1).
+Use the lsblk or blkid command to identify your `Backup` partition.

 ```sh
 lsblk
 ```

-The partition name should be...
+The partition was called `mmcblk0p3`.

 2. Create the Mount Point